AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Lightseers/Leshy.md

 ## Subraces
 ### Lore Leshy

-**Ability Score Increase:** Your Intelligence score increases by 1.
+**Racial Attribute Bonus:** Your Intelligence score increases by 1.
 **Tales of Yore:** You are proficient with two skills of your choice.
 **Far Seeker:** You can speak, read and write one language of your choice.

 ### War Leshy

-**Ability Score Increase:** Your Strength and Dexterity scores increase by 1.
+**Racial Attribute Bonus:** Your Strength and Dexterity scores increase by 1.
 **Traverser:** Your base walking speed is 30' instead of 25'.